cujojs/when/docs/api.md

 	// Even though contents was a promise in unspool() above,
 	// when/unfold ensures that it is fully resolved here, i.e. it is
 	// not a promise any longer.
-	// We can do any work, even asyncrhonous work, we need
+	// We can do any work, even asynchronous work, we need
 	// here on the current file

 	// Node fs returns buffers, convert to string